 Following an international campaign seeking to ban clusterbomb use, due to their persistence in conflict zones posing ongoing hazards to civilians, New Zealand signed up to an international treaty and passed legislation in 2009 banning investments in companies manufacturing the weapons.

-Parliamentary speeches in December 2009 during the Bill's third reading - considered a guide to how the law should be interpreted - gives some relief to individual KiwiSaver investors but suggests fund providers and managers will find it difficult to claim ignorance as a defence.
+- considered a guide to how the law should be interpreted - gives some relief to individual KiwiSaver investors but suggests fund providers and managers will find it difficult to claim ignorance as a defence.

 National Party MP John Hayes said: "The wording of the offence is not directed at investors who unknowingly find themselves with an investment in a company involved in cluster munitions production, but there would, however, be a reasonable expectation that fund managers and investors would investigate the full portfolio of a company before investing."